-On Thursday, 21 August 2025, the World Maritime University – Sasakawa Global Ocean Institute (WMU-GOI), in collaboration with the International Coastal and Ocean Organization (ICO) Global Ocean Forum (GOF), will host a side event titled “Ratifying and Implementing the BBNJ Agreement: Efforts and Challenges” during the second session of the BBNJ Agreement Preparatory Commission (PrepCom II), taking place from 18–29 August 2025 at the UN Headquarters in New York.
+On 21 August 2025, the World Maritime University – Sasakawa Global Ocean Institute (WMU-GOI) in collaboration with the International Coastal and Ocean Organization (ICO) Global Ocean Forum (GOF), hosted a side event during the second session of the BBNJ Agreement Preparatory Commission (PrepCom II), held 18–29 August 2025 at the UN Headquarters in New York (PrepCom II Side Event Schedule here).

 WMU-GOI x GOF Side Event